dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/context-menu-edit.jpg

 On the right-hand side there is a detail panel now.
-It contains many fields you might need to edit any topic you categorized as a person.
+It contains many fields you might need for all persons.
 Correct the name and click the save button at the very bottom.
 Add a second topic, e.g. "Organization No. 1".
 Select the topic type "institution" this time.

 .. image:: _static/person-organization.jpg